-A list of required texts, iBooks, and applications for Middle and Upper School as well as additional information pertaining to book purchasing is available here.
+A list of required texts, iBooks, and applications for Middle School and Upper School, as well as additional information pertaining to book purchasing is available here.
 The Hun School partners with Adams Books, a national online textbook distributor, for all of our textbook needs.
-Beginning July 10th, books will become available for purchase and download online at Adams.
+Beginning July 16th, books will become available for purchase and download online at Adams.

 Calendar, Subscriptions, Calendar-at-a-Glance

 The most up-to-date resource for School-related events, activities, and schedules is The Hun School’s online calendar.
 The calendar will automatically sync with your Outlook or Google calendar if you subscribe via Hun 2.0.
 An abridged calendar of important dates and holidays is available to print here.

 Families who wish to carpool may contact the School for a list of other families who live in their area.
 Please contact Michele Schenk during the academic months or Sherry Roberts during the summer.

 Concussion and Sudden Cardiac Death in Young Athletes Information (Required)

 Please find a copy of the Concussion Information Sheet from the CDC here and the NJ State Department of Education's brochure on Sudden Death in Young Athletes here .
 New Jersey state law requires that all parents and student-athletes read and sign a concussion information sheet and a cardiac death in young athletes brochure electronically, prior to participating in school athletics.
 The electronic signatures are a part of the registration forms.
 The Hun School of Princeton Head Injury Guidelines can be found here.
 Please contact Carol Smith, director of health services, if you have any questions.